 How do those indicators help trader understand the market sentiment?
 What else should trader know about market sentiment?

 What Is Market Sentiment?

-Market Sentiment is an unofficial consensus among market participants (traders and investors) related to market assets and the macroeconomy.
+Market Sentiment is an unofficial consensus on market assets and the macroeconomy among market participants (traders and investors).
 This unofficial consensus is an accumulation of various fundamental and technical factors, including price patterns and the release of economic data or global news that are considered important.
 These factors together form the general perception of the investment market community.

 Every trader has their own opinion about the market, such as:

 "Wow, market sentiment is so bullish after COVID vaccine introduction."

 "Gold prices soar due to risk avoidance on North Korea conflict,"